ADaMiller14/Pi-In-the-Sky/README.md

 __March 6 - Day 30__

 We finished the biscuit and set up the pi to run the code on boot.

+__March 9 - Day 31__

+We figured out how to install the pi (hang it from the second floor) and began to make the final arrangement of the other components inside the house.